extreme-datacloud/xdc-releases/source/releases/pulsar/index.rst

 Key technical highlights:

+- dCache

+  - new QoS types integration, aggregated QoS for storage federations
+  - OpenIDConnect support in dcache_view
+  - dcache storage events (SSE notifications): Allow non-dCache agent to get notified that something of interest happen inside dCache

+- Dynafed

+  - Integration of OIDC authentication

+- EOS

+  - Caching with xcache for geographic deployment: Xcache deployed at a remote centre to accelerate its local CPU
+  - External storage adoption (Through an S3 or a WebDAV interface)
+  - External data adoption (Data already present on a system described above can be incorporated into EOS)

+- FTS & GFAL

+  - QoS support: can now accept a QoS job
+  - OpenIDConnect support
+  - QoS in gfal (gfal with basic cdmi client) – python bindings available

 -  PaaS Orchestrator

    -  Hybrid deployments on multiple sites
    -  Support to specifying specialized computing hardware Improved support for deployment failures

 Release Notes